 Is Paul Selig the Esther Hicks we wanted?
-Contrast are stark but most are clearly between consistency (Selig) and contradiction (Hicks.)
+The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

 By David Stone